char543/Ansible-Wordpress-SSL/README.md

 #### 5) Restart Apache
 sudo service apache2 restart

-Set cloudflare ssl to 'on'

 ########################################################################################################################

+That's it!
+You can set cloudflare (or other) SSL back to 'on' and re-enable proxies etc.

+Below is a list of free services i used to audit the sites after deployment.

 ###### qualys ssl labs checker
 ###### enable dnssec